Allen's .32RF Sidehammer Revolvers

 Three main variations of the revolver can be distinguished.
 Below is an overview of the main characteristics that can be used to identify the models.

-First model: This model has a screw on the bottom of the frame that holds the cylinder pin in place.
+First model: This model has a cylinder pin setscrew on the bottom of the frame.
 The grip is of the “quick drop” type, with an almost straight angle.
-The hammer face is completely round.
-The recoil shield is quite thick.
+The hammer face is completely round and the recoil shield is quite thick.
+The early 1st models have a cylinder length of .905″ while later versions have a length of .940″

-Third model: This model has a new, more elegant frame with a “slow drop” grip as we know from the S&W revolvers of that time.
+This model has a new, more elegant frame with a “slow drop” grip as we know from the S&W revolvers of that time.
 Only the fully square hammer face is found on these models.
 The revolver could be supplied with a cylinder length of .94″ for the .32 short cartridge or with a cylinder length of 1.2″ for the more powerful .32 long cartridge.
-Towards the end of the production period, brass frame revolvers were also made, both for the short and for the long cylinder configuration.
+Barrel and frame marking identical to the 2nd model.

-First model
+Early First model Side-Hammer 32RF revolver

 -